ndarosa2/Visualization_Project/README.md

 # Visualization_Project
-Visualization of YouTube's most subscribed channels as of July 2022 using D3.js and d3-annotation.js
+Visualization of YouTube's most subscribed channels and most viewed videos as of July 2022 using D3.js and d3-annotation.js

 References